Free 48kWh Battery with Solar!Get Offer

 What factors affect solar panel ROI in Canada?

-Key factors include: electricity rates (higher rates = better ROI), solar irradiance (Alberta gets more sun than BC), system size and cost, federal 30% tax credit, provincial incentives, net metering rates, maintenance costs, electricity rate inflation (typically 3-5% annually), and roof condition/orientation.
+Key factors include: electricity rates (higher rates = better ROI), solar irradiance (Alberta gets more sun than BC), system size and cost, provincial incentives such as the Ontario Home Renovation Savings Program, net metering rates, maintenance costs, electricity rate inflation (typically 3-5% annually), and roof condition/orientation.

 Is solar a good investment in Canada in 2025?

 Yes!
-Solar is an excellent investment in Canada with typical ROI of 150-250% over 25 years.
-The federal 30% tax credit makes solar more affordable than ever.
-With rising electricity rates (averaging 3-5% annually), solar locks in your energy costs and provides predictable savings.
-Most systems pay for themselves in 8-12 years and continue generating free electricity for 25+ years.
+Solar is an excellent investment in most of Canada, with typical ROI of roughly 100-175% over 25 years in provinces with strong rates and sun (lower in BC, where electricity rates are low).
+Provincial incentives like the Ontario Home Renovation Savings Program (up to $5,000 for solar) reduce net cost, and with rising electricity rates (averaging 3-5% annually), solar locks in your energy costs and provides predictable savings.
+Most systems pay for themselves in 8-12 years and continue generating free electricity for 30 years.

 Calculate Your Personalized Solar ROI